bytefish/bytefish.de/blog/neo4j_dotnet_client.md

 But this approach will yield results quickly without any magic involved and you'll stick to the official Neo4j .NET driver.

 I wasted so much of my lifetime with ORM libraries...
-I rather write queries in code, than fighting leaky abstractions.
+I rather write queries in code, than fight leaky abstractions.